alan-j-hu/camyll/docs/site/docs/templates.md

 Individual pages have the following names in scope:

 - `content` - The content of the page, expressed in HTML.
-- `page` - The page frontmatter.
+- `frontmatter` - The page frontmatter.
-- `posts` - The pages in the current directory.
+- `pages` - All the pages in the current directory.
-  Each post is an object of the following format:
+  Each page is an object of the following format:
   - `frontmatter` - The frontmatter of the post
   - `url` - The URL of the post